oblac/jodd-site/doc/madvoc/9+rest.md

 ### Wildcard matching

 By default, paths are matched using wildcards.
-Its simple and fast.
+It's simple and fast.

 ### RegExp matching